mariapalomares/year3-story-2018/README.md

 		* Status: :calendar: 01/03/2018 Update of the beginning of the Chapter01 and adding the second part of chapter01
 	* ### Chapter02
 		* Status: :calendar: 01/03/2018 - not published yet
-		* Statis: :calendar: 02/03/2018 - Publish first draft chapter 1
+		* Status: :calendar: 02/03/2018 - Publish first draft chapter 1
 	* ### Chapter03
 		* Status: :calendar: 01/03/2018 - not published yet

-* Updates on README.md
+* ## Updates on README.md :memo:
+	* :calendar: 01/03/2018
+		* Creation README.md,
+		* addition of link to repo
+		* link to chapter 01,
+		* summary of the story,
+		* summary of contents,
+		* style Markdown,
-		* :calendar: 01/03/2018 - Creation README.md, addition of link to repo, link to chapter 01, summary of the story, summary of contents, formating, update info about chapter01.
+		* update info about chapter01.
+	* :calendar: 02/03/2018
-		* :calendar: 02/03/2018 - update info about chapter02,
+		* update info about chapter02,
+		* correction of misspellings
+		* adding link for chapter02